Ghost or something on a visit to Fort Christmas

 Conversation was over.

-Anyway after the lecture ended and I was at a safer speaking distance the curator opened up that his park was often inundated with unique (my word) people from Orlando and other parts of central Florida.
+Anyway after the lecture ended and I was at a safer speaking distance (he could flee if required) the curator opened up that his park was often inundated with unique (my word) people from Orlando and other parts of central Florida.

--this surprised me, for I had no idea that had been happening at the park however it made me chuckle under my breath because I had photo.
+Nevertheless I had to chuckle under my breath because I had photo.
 A rather odd picture.

 A marvelous collection of old Florida Cracker houses!

-Any about my photo: No explanation why.
+Any thoughts about my photo?
+No explanation why.
 It just is.

 We lived close enough that I could return to the park anytime with my good cameras.